Using Ansible#

 Using Node Attributes with Ansible#

-Admins can also change how playbooks run by reading ClusterWare node attributes into Ansible variables.
-The clusterware-node package includes a library of shell functions that can be used, in particular, attribute_value reads an attribute out of nodes configuration.
+ClusterWare administrators can change how playbooks run by reading ClusterWare node attributes into Ansible variables.
+The clusterware-node package includes a library of shell functions that can be used.
+In particular, attribute_value reads an attribute out of a node's configuration.

-Inside the playbook, one can register a variable using the output of a command, and that command can reference the attribute_value function:
+Inside the playbook, you can register a variable using the output of a command and that command can reference the attribute_value function:

 - name: Read the slurm_server attribute